-The Aeros Pillow retails for about $40 (check this listing for the latest live prices) on various online retailers.
-There are several other Aeros pillows available with various features and price point.
-The Aeros Ultralight Pillow weighs in at 2 ounces and retails about $36.96 while the Aeros Premium Pillow is considered to be the high performance version weighing at 3.7 ounces and retailing at $39.95 (check this listing for the latest live prices).
+The Aeros Pillow retails for about $40 on various online retailers.
+There are several other Aeros pillows available with various features and price points.
+The Aeros Ultralight Pillow weighs in at 2 ounces and retails about $36.96 while the Aeros Premium Pillow is considered to be the high-performance version weighing at 3.7 ounces and retailing at $39.95.

 Pros of the Sea to Summit Aeros Pillow

 - Great support

 Cons of the Sea to Summit Aeros Pillow